 Replace Wall Space With Glass Blocks

 Not the easiest fix but an effective one, replacing sections of your exterior wall with glass block brings in a fair amount of natural light where otherwise no light would be entering your home.

 Glass block is not a structural replacement for a wall stud system, so headers must be installed over the block sections, as you would with any window or door unit.

 Skylights are an amazingly effective way of pulling in natural light.
-In fact, skylights are often called "windows for the roof."
-Not only do they present as much fenestration as a medium-sized window, they do it by facing upward--where the sun is located.
+In fact, skylights are often called windows for the roof.
+Not only do skylights present as much glazing area as a medium-sized window, but they also face upward, where the sun is located.